-Carnarvon was attracted to the Permo-Triassic stratigraphy within the permit.
-The success of drilling the Early Triassic play types in the Roebuck Basin is well documented, and Carnarvon has identified, through its regional technical work, the potential for a similar pre-Jurassic play on the flanks of the Dampier Barrow Sub-Basin.
+The interpretation of the data has had a particular focus on the Permian interval.
+Carnarvon was attracted to the Permo-Triassic stratigraphy within the permit in part due to the well documented success of drilling the Early Triassic play types in the Roebuck Basin.
+Carnarvon has also identified, through its regional technical work, the potential for a similar pre-Jurassic play on the flanks of the Dampier sub-basin.